-Finally, keep a dialogue going with your attorney particularly when you are still dealing with conflict from your co-parent.
-They can guide you in which steps to take in order to protect yourself and your kids from harm caused by high conflict situations.
+Keep a dialog going with your attorney, mainly when you are still dealing with conflict from your co-parent.
+They can guide you in which steps to take to protect yourself and your kids from harm caused by high conflict situations.

 Setting boundaries with a high conflict co-parent might sound easier than it is to actually do, but it is well worth the effort.
 Determine your parenting plan and commit yourself to stick to it.
 Create communication boundaries and decide how best to handle the times that you do need to talk.
 Maintain your privacy when it comes to your personal life, and don't allow yourself to fall into pitfalls that cause you to feel curious about your co-parent's personal life.